 The system even lets you recover recently deleted recordings in case you make a mistake and inadvertently delete a program that you wanted to keep.
 Works like the recycle bin on your PC.
 Recently deleted shows are easily restored to your recorded programs list.

-Really too many features to list here, here is the Cox Contour Tour page which provides detailed explanations, pictures and videos of many of the new Contour system features.
+Really too many features to list here, here are the Cox Contour 2 Tutorial pages which provide detailed explanations, pictures and videos of many of the new system features.